 The best part about Digital Advertising is that it's scalable.
 When you are able to run an advertising campaign that gets a patient in your door at a return on investment that works for you - you can increase the budget until you can't take any more patients.
 Campaigns are also relatively easy to slow down and ramp up so you can control your patient flow.

 While the world is becoming increasingly digital, direct mail and print advertising is still a great way to get in front of the eyes of your patient population.
 Especially with an aging population that needs hearing aids, direct mail, newspaper ads, and other forms of print advertising can put you right where you need to be.

 Email and Text Messaging can be a great way to keep your patients coming back for regular checkups.

 Email marketing is great for creating long-term relationships with patients who have been in your practice for a while or need to come back at regularly scheduled times.
-A simply monthly newsletter can remind patients it's time to come back and is relatively cheap to do.
+A simple monthly newsletter can remind patients that it's time to come back and it is relatively cheap to do.